-Spaghetti squash makes a great foil for low carb pasta and can be used as a bed for sauces, as a ragu, or in any dish where a traditional pasta might be found (i.e., spaghetti and meatballs).
-“Stuffed” dishes are always appealing and fun, so I’ve used the spaghetti squash shell as the bowl in this dish and stuffed it with chicken, enchilada sauce and, of course, the spaghetti squash.
+Spaghetti squash makes a great substitute for a low carb pasta and can be used as a bed for sauces, as a ragu, or in any dish where a traditional pasta might be found, even lasagna.
+In this recipe, I’ve used the spaghetti squash to make what is called a “stuffed” recipe.
+The spaghetti squash shell is the bowl in this dish and it is stuffed it with shredded chicken, enchilada sauce and, of course, the spaghetti squash.

 - cut them in half lengthwise